Gorcenski/whentheycamedown/README.md

 ### I am not confident with Github and writing markdown

-At the top of this page, click "Issues".
-There, click the button that says "New Issue".
+At the top of this page, click [Issues](https://github.com/Gorcenski/whentheycamedown/issues).
+There, click the button that says [New Issue](https://github.com/Gorcenski/whentheycamedown/issues/new).

 In the textbox that appears, go ahead and enter your content, paste any links, whatever.
 I'll convert it into the required format to publish.